-The Homeland Security Advisory Council (HSAC) is a non-profit organization whose vision is to be the indispensable bridge for public safety collaboration in order to cause the Los Angeles region to be better prepared, more secure, and more resilient in the face of threats and hazards.
+The Homeland Security Advisory Council at Pepperdine University’s School of Public Policy (HSAC@SPP) is a non-profit, innovative, academic enterprise, whose vision is to be the indispensable bridge for public safety collaboration in order to cause the Los Angeles region to be better prepared, more secure, and more resilient in the face of threats and hazards.

 Maximize community resilience by advancing technological innovation